-Your client or prospect selling a highly appreciated business or real estate can provide them a wonderful and satisfying experience.
-They see the seeds they planted grow into the enterprise it is and value it has today.
+If your client or prospect is selling a highly appreciated business or real estate, it can provide them with a wonderful and satisfying experience.
+They are seeing the seeds they planted grow into the valuable enterprise that it is today.

 Our experience tells us that considering a planning tool known as an Intermediated Installment Sale could provide a number of overlooked benefits, which could be helpful while selling highly appreciated assets.

 An Intermediated Installment Sale is an alternative to an outright sale which uses IRS Code §453 as its foundation.
 Known as an Installment Sale, it provides a number of benefits when compared to an outright sale.

 ∙ Eliminates the risk associated with “carrying a note” for a buyer

 ∙ Can provide asset protection against creditors and lawsuits

 ∙ Replaces income lost when selling a business or real estate

 ∙ Provides capital gains deferral for up to 20 years